 - 1 egg

-- 2 tsp baking powder
+- 2 teaspoons baking powder

-- 1 tsp salt
+- 1 teaspoon salt

 - Cut in the butter using two knives scissor style or with a pastry blender until it resembles coarse peas in the flour mixture.

 - Add in the sour cream and beaten egg, gently mixing until it's almost together.